T-Coding-Byte/EchoDetection/README.md

-# Echo Chamber Index for Reddit Communities
+# Graph-Based Echo Chamber Detection in Online Communities

 This project analyses Reddit communities using network and sentiment analysis to measure the extent of echo chambers.